 A written record of each progress review is expected to be retained and provided to the ECT and the appropriate body after each meeting.
 The record should clearly state whether the ECT is making satisfactory progress and whether they are on track to successfully complete induction, briefly summarising evidence collected by the induction tutor and stating the agreed development targets.
-It is also expected that objectives are reviewed and revised in relation to the Teachers' Standards and the needs and strengths of the individual ECT.
+It is also expected that objectives are reviewed and revised in relation to the Teachers' Standards and the needs and strengths of the individual ECT 1⁄2 termly in year 1 and termly in year 2.